innodev-au/fascinator-authn-cas/README.md

 fascinator-authn-cas
 ====================

-CAS authentication plugin for The Fascinator
+CAS authentication plugin for The Fascinator.